Ashok0/EnderalVR/README.md

     * Player.AddItem 000F5D22 1 (Gauldur Blackbow)
     * Player.AddItem 000F652C 1 (Nightingale Bow)

+## RaceMenu Presets
+You can customize your character's appearance any time in-game by pressing "~" to access the console and entering:  showracemenu.
+Note that you should never change your Race or you will lose all your stats.
+While your appearance is mostly irrelevant in VR, it can be fun to customize your avatar if you wish to take selfies in VR using the VRIK "Selfie Mode".

+If you wish to use a custom RaceMenu Preset, perform the following steps:
+1. Download the RaceMenu Preset you want from NexusMods and place any ".jslot" files in C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data\SKSE\Plugins\CharGen\Presets\.
+(You will need to create these folders manually.)
+2. Install any prerequisite mods for your RaceMenu Preset through Mod Organizer 2.
+3. Launch Enderal VR
+4. Once you are in-game, press "~" to access the console.
+Enter showracemenu and hit ENTER to bring up the RaceMenu window and then press "~" to exit the console.
+5. Click the "Presets" tab in the right panel and then select "Load Preset" on left panel and click the .jslot file for your RaceMenu Preset.
+6. If your RaceMenu Preset uses High Poly Head, select the "Sliders" tab in the right panel > Select "Head" in the top navigation bar in the left panel > Click "Face Part" in the menu below > Tap your analog stick to the right to select the "High Poly Head" version of your RaceMenu Preset.
+This will give you a much higher quality face with no jaggies!
+7. Select Done > Close > Done
+8. To view your avatar, navigate to the in-game menu and select System > Mod Configuration > VRIK > Controls > Tick "Selfie Mode"
+9. Return to your game and raise your right hand in the air to enter and exit "Selfie Mode".
+You can now see your avatar in third person for taking selfies in VR!

 ## Supersampling
 * Supersampling can be done via in-game Supersampling and Contrast Adaptive Sharpening (CAS) via The Sharper Eye mod.
 For optimal image fidelity and performance, in-game Supersampling should always disabled.
 CAS should always be enabled via The Sharper Eye.
 This Google Drive repack is pre-configured to supersample the game using The Sharper Eye.
 * When using The Sharper Eye for supersampling, pressing the HOME key with Enderal VR active on your Windows desktop will open the built-in Reshade UI.
 Here you can adjust the parameters for CAS, Contrast, Brightness, and Color Saturation.
 Default settings should be optimal for VR.
 * In addition to improving visuals with The Sharper Eye, you can continue to supersample Enderal VR through SteamVR, Oculus Tray Tool, or Virtual Desktop.
     * If playing wired with an HTC/Valve/HP headset, increase your SteamVR resolution above 100% to the maximum resolution your GPU can handle.
     * If playing wired with an Oculus headset, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
     * If playing wirelessly with Air Link, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
 For optimal Air Link performance, set your Air Link Bitrate to around 50Mbps.
+You can also further optimize Air Link performance by installing [**OpenComposite**](https://gitlab.com/znixian/OpenOVR/) to your Skyrim VR installation folder.
     * If playing wirelessly with Virtual Desktop, lock your SteamVR resolution at 100% and set your Virtual Desktop video settings to Low/Medium/High based on your GPU.
 For optimal Virtual Desktop performance, set your Streaming settings to 60fps @ 80Mbps bitrate with Sliced Encoding enabled.
 You can also experiment with toggling Video Buffering ON and OFF.

 ## Game capture